gavinmcfarland/mole/README.md

 - Freedom to describe and express your design decisions how you like
 - Choose your own data model for structuring and ouputting design tokens
+- It's more than just exporting variables and design tokens, create your framework from your own design tokens
 - Simple and flexible, automatic loading of templates, optional named outputs

 > Mole is currently in alpha and therfore some features may be incomplete or produce some issues.
 If you would like to contribute please see the [contributing guidelines](./CONTRIBUTING.md).